dalong0514/ITstudy/003专栏汇总/2021009斯坦福的Programming-Methodology/CS106A-Programming-Methodology-Lecture0201.md

 Question?

-Student:Is that a space or a tab [inaudible]?
+Student: Is that a space or a tab [inaudible]?

-Instructor (Mehran Sahami):These are spaces here.
+Instructor (Mehran Sahami): These are spaces here.
 So these are required to be spaces, and the syntax is also all in book too.
 So you can see where the spaces are there as well.
 Uh huh?

-Student:Can you make multiple [inaudible]?
+Student: Can you make multiple [inaudible]?

 Instructor (Mehran Sahami):For the time being, you should just check one condition at a time.
 Now, you can actually sort of, what we refer to as nest, these kind of statements.
 So you could say, "If beeper is present," you might say, "Hey, if there's a beeper present there, that's some marker that I should move forward if there is not a wall in front of me."
 So what I want to do is, if there is a beeper present, what I now want to do is check to see if I can move forward.
 So if front is clear, move.
 And this is what we refer to as a nested expression.
 Notice how I sort of tabbed it in a little bit, so that it's kind of nested inside this other guy.
 What it means if check to see if beepers are present.
 If they're not present, then it skips this whole body and it just puts a beeper down.